zek3r/zek3r.github.io/_drafts/msc-paper.markdown

 ## Math Overview

 ### Neural Circuit Model
 I'm not including the equations in this section as they are bulky and don't provide too much intution.
-See (supp of paper) for them.
+See the [supp of our paper for them](https://www.nature.com/articles/s41598-021-95037-z).
-- For neuron A, we formulated a new bursting model, the Burst Spike Response Model, inspired by the Spike Response Model of Gerstner et al (cite) and previous work by my MSc supervisor Richard Naud (cite).
+- For neuron A, we formulated a new bursting model, the Burst Spike Response Model, inspired by the [Spike Response Model of Gerstner et al](https://en.wikipedia.org/wiki/Spike_response_model) and [previous work](https://www.pnas.org/doi/abs/10.1073/pnas.1720995115) by my MSc supervisor Richard Naud.
 Mathematically, the model is a point process determined by an event rate and a burst probability: the former determines how often spikes occur and the latter determines whether or not a rapidly-occurring burst spike occurs after the original spike.
 In neuro-theory language, this is a two compartment model with stochastic spiking, where the first (dendritic) compartment encodes the burst probability and the second somatic compartment encodes the event rate
-- The inputs to neuron A are Ornstein-Uhlenbeck processes
+- The inputs to neuron A are [Ornstein-Uhlenbeck processes](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process)
 - Neuron B is modelled as a nonlinear function of the linearly filtered spike train of neuron A

 ### Info Theory Analysis